its-saeed/rit/README.md

 }

 ```
 Finally you can run it `cargo run -- init /tmp/test-project`.
 You'll have a compilation error.
-Try to fix it or take a look at the code!
+Try to fix it or take a look at the [commit](https://github.com/its-saeed/rit/commit/cef24c8bcc9fa4bcea5957a69e81670680d0ad2e)!